-Car Rentals on Hawai’i Island
+Rent a Car on Hawaii Island

 WHY A RENTAL CAR MAKES THE BIG ISLAND MORE INTERESTING

 The Kona side is drier.
 The Hilo side is rainy.
 Volcanos sit between the two.
 Flights to the island arrive in both towns.
 Therefore, to see this island, a rental car is necessary.
 With the usual exploring that we all do, it can take a day to drive between Kona and Hilo.

 How many passengers will be in your vehicle?
 They should be comfortable.
 How much gear are you bringing?
 Consider roominess when you select your rental.
 Are you going to be driving a lot?
 You can spend many hours in a vehicle when you want to see the entire island.
 And are you staying in a resort that offers pickup at the airports?
 In addition to the airports, rental cars are available within several island resorts.

-There are so many options that it takes a while to scroll through the many choices.
+There are so many car rentals in the Big Island that you can choose from that it takes a while to scroll through them.
 We partner with several rental companies that provide foreign and domestic cars.
 Jeeps, compacts, and convertibles are available.
 And for generous, multi-passenger vehicles, there are several makes of SUVs and minivans in the listings.
 For groups who would like to have more than one driver at the wheel, look for “one free extra driver,” “2 free extra drivers,” and “spouse drives free” life-partners typically drive free too.

 EXPLORING THE MAGNIFICENT BIG ISLAND CALLED HAWAII